jonschlinkert/dry/.github/contributing.md

-# Contributing to dry
+# Contributing to Dry

 First and foremost, thank you!
-We appreciate that you want to contribute to dry, your time is valuable, and your contributions mean a lot to us.
+We appreciate that you want to contribute to Dry, your time is valuable, and your contributions mean a lot to us.

+## Important!

+By contributing to this project, you:

+* Agree that you have authored 100% of the content
+* Agree that you have the necessary rights to the content
+* Agree that you have received the necessary permissions from your employer to make the contributions (if applicable)
+* Agree that the content you contribute may be provided under the Project license(s)

+## Getting started

 **What does "contributing" mean?**